steveblue/custom-angular-build/README.md

 6/closure
 ```

 ## Does It Work In Windows?

 Yes.
 I took special care to ensure this workshop will cover cross platform compatibility.
 Just make sure you have node > 8.0.0 and < 9.0.0 and the Java JDK installed.

+## Who Is Telling Me This?

+Steve Belovarich has been writing custom builds for Angular since it was in Alpha.
+He administers the angular-rollup project, an alternative cli that uses Rollup and Closure Compiler to bundle and optimize Angular applications.
+When Steve was a teenager, he ran a small web business out of his room and ever since has been hooked on web development.
+When he isn’t developing UI components at Symantec, you may find him exhibiting net based artwork or teaching web development.